 The Master of Science in Advanced Technology (MSAT) is an interdisciplinary program with an emphasis on practical applications.
-It is offered jointly by the Electrical, Industrial and Mechanical Engineering Technology Departments and incorporates the demonstrated strengths in these technologies.
+It is offered jointly by the Civil, Electrical, Industrial and Mechanical Engineering Technology Departments and incorporates the demonstrated strengths in these technologies.

-The fourteen full-time faculty members in this program represent a wide range of academic, research and applied specialities.
+The eleven full-time and three part-time faculty members in this program represent a wide range of academic, research and applied specialties.
 The faculty work closely with outside organizations with related interests.
-For example, the ongoing Educational Partnership Agreement between SUNY Institute of Technology and Air Force Research Laboratory, Rome, N. Y. afford both students and faculty a variety of opportunities for collaborative research projects and personnel exchanges.
+For example, the ongoing Educational Partnership Agreement between SUNY Institute of Technology and Air Force Research Laboratory, Rome, N.Y. afford both students and faculty a variety of opportunities for collaborative research projects and personnel exchanges.
 These relationships also provide for mutual sharing of computing, research and library facilities.
 Electrical Engineering Technology faculty are involved in research sponsored by the U.S. Air Force Office of Scientific Research and other external funding agencies.
-Faculty in the Mechanical Engineering Technology Department have established working relationship with the Advanced Computing Architectures/Micro-Electro Mechanical System (MEMS) group at the Air Force Research Lab (AFRL), Rome, NY.
+Faculty in the Mechanical Engineering Technology Department have established a working relationship with the Advanced Computing Architectures/Micro-Electro Mechanical System (MEMS) group at the Air Force Research Lab (AFRL), Rome, NY.
 These collaborative efforts give students in this discipline, opportunities for joint projects and idea exchanges with other professionals working in these fields.